shoaibkhanz/agentic-ai-engineering-course/lessons/06_tools/research.md

         },\
         "required": ["brightness"],\
     },\
-}\
+}
 ```

 Configure the function calling mode to allow using all of the specified tools.
-To learn more, you can read about [configuring function calling](https://ai.google.dev/gemini-api/docs/function-calling#function_calling_modes).

 ```
 from google import genai